mozilla/pontoon/specs/0100-private-projects.md

 # Summary

-Add an option to make a project "private", restricting who can see and interact with it.
+Add an option to make a project "private", restricting who can see it and interact with it.

 # Motivation